teadotjay/lds-ministering/README.md

 ```

 You can also delete *all* the companionships in the district, for example, if you want to start over and re-populate
 them.
-The section below gives some examples of this.
+The section below gives an example of this.

 ```python
 ms.delete_companionships(my_district)